” using the axioms of sets, natural numbers, and addition. However, even without bringing up these axioms, we are convinced that “

 and

-is prime because its only positive divisors are
+is a prime number because its positive divisors are only

 and